Here you will see our auction calendar with all the scheduled online auctions listed:

 When you place your bid, you’ll see on screen immediately if your bid is high enough to make you the ‘highest bid’.
 If at any point someone bids higher than your maximum bid, the on screen message will change to “You have been outbid” and we will also send you an ‘outbid alert’ via email to let you know, so you can decide whether to bid more.
 Please don’t rely on the email alone, rather check on the item periodically.

-If a bid is placed within the last two minutes of the defined time period, a ‘lot extension’ kicks in and keeps the lot open for a further 2 minutes.
+If a bid is placed within the last two/five minutes (specified per auction) of the defined time period, a ‘lot extension’ kicks in and keeps the lot open for a further two/five (specified per auction) minutes.